Skip to main content

 • Rotate the handle of the tester steadily until the pointer stabilizes without oscillations.

-• Read the resistance value displayed on the tester.
+• Read the resistance displayed on the tester.

-• Record the measurement in Ohms (Ω) for further analysis.
+• Record the value in Ohms (Ω) for further analysis and comparison.

-• Ensure firm connections at all terminals for accurate readings.
+• Ensure firm connections at all terminals to avoid fluctuating readings.

-• The rods should be placed in a straight line from the earth pit.
+• Rods must be placed in a straight line from the earth pit for accurate measurement.

-• Avoid testing during wet or extreme weather conditions, as moisture affects the reading.
+• Avoid testing during wet or extreme weather conditions as moisture can affect readings.

 Comments